yzh1211/gitskill/readme.txt

 # gitskill
-createing a new branch is quick
+createing a new branch is quick or simple